-Once finished, we’ll return to the Console and click “Yes” to save.
+Once finished, we’ll return to the Console and click “OK” to save.

 Now the tab-delimited file can have more than one Replacement within it.
 We’ll want to fork each of these into an individual transaction using our XPath forking module.